AbduDark/DARKUssd/replit.md

 # Modem Pool Manager Pro - مدير المودمات الاحترافي

 ## Overview
-Modem Pool Manager Pro is a professional C# WPF application designed to manage multiple modems (up to 12) for concurrent USSD/SMS operations, enhanced with AI capabilities.
-The project aims to provide a robust solution for businesses requiring large-scale modem interaction, offering automatic modem detection, detailed information retrieval, and intelligent response analysis.
-It is a Windows-only application, leveraging WPF for the UI and Windows-specific functionalities for COM port communication and modem discovery.
+Modem Pool Manager Pro is a professional C# WPF application designed to manage up to 12 modems concurrently for USSD/SMS operations, enhanced with AI capabilities.
+Its purpose is to provide a robust, Windows-only solution for businesses requiring large-scale modem interaction, offering automatic modem detection, detailed information retrieval, and intelligent response analysis.
+The project aims to streamline multi-modem management, improve reliability, and provide advanced features for tasks like parallel money transfers and OTP generation.

 ## User Preferences
 - **Coding Style:** I prefer clean, maintainable C# code.